 Allow Unlimited Respecs

-This setting will grant the player access to Mind Wipe Tonic, which allows for infinite respecs.
-If you choose to leave this option unchecked, you will only be able to respec once.
+This setting will grant the player access to Mind Wipe Tonic, allowing infinite respecs.
+If you choose to leave this option unchecked, you can only respec once.

 Allow “Override Structure Platform Prevention”

-Moving on to the Advanced Settings, this will allow you to place irrigation pipes and Tek Generators on platform saddle buildings, which is crucial if you intend to play Ark Single Player.
+Moving on to the Advanced Settings will allow you to place irrigation pipes and Tek Generators on platform saddle buildings, which is crucial if you intend to play Ark Single Player.

 Mating Interval to 0.5

-The Dinos in your collection will mate twice as fast, which means you have more time to enjoy your Ark Single Player run!
+The Dinos in your collection will mate twice as fast, so you have more time to enjoy your Ark Single Player run!

 Egg Hatch Speed to 3.0

-Depending on the type of dinosaur, eggs will hatch at a faster pace of about 17-20 minutes on average.
+Depending on the type of dinosaur, eggs will hatch faster, about 17-20 minutes on average.
 This fits in well with the other settings’ pacing, and your playthrough will not feel inconsistent.

 Harvest Health to 2.0